bschreck/deep.sh/docs/intro.rst

         "Snailed it",
         "Starfish loves you",
         "Come snail away",
-        "This is Major Tom to Ground Xonshtrol", "Sally sells csh and keeps xonsh to herself", "Nice indeed.
+        "This is Major Tom to Ground Deepshtrol", "Sally sells csh and keeps deepsh to herself", "Nice indeed.
 Everything's accounted for, except your old shell.", "I wanna thank you for putting me back in my snail shell", "Crustaceanly Yours",